Technical Support Center

 Welcome to the KDE Direct Technical Support Center.
 The Technical Support Center contains resources for helping you get the most out of your KDE Direct products, including instructional videos, detailed specifications, and answers to frequently asked questions (FAQs).

-To get started, simply click on the tabs located to the left and browse the available content.
+To get started, simply click on the tabs located to the left or below and browse the available content.

 What motor edition is ideal for the DJI™ Phantom® 2 Series?

 - The KDEPSK-2315-965 Power System Kit is the ideal upgrade package for the Phantom® 2 series, and provides the full quad-motor setup for direct installation to the airframe.
 Containing four (4) of the KDE2315XF-965 Brushless Motors and Adapters for optimal performance with the standard battery system (3S voltage) and are directly-compatible with the stock ESCs for drop-in operation.
 Please feel free to review the Installation Instructions for additional details.

 What is the temperature rating of KDE Direct UAS Brushless Motors?

 - The entire motor is rated to over 400°F (windings rated to 240°C and magnets to 180°C), so no concerns of any damage from heat-generation.
 In actuality, when the motor is running in the flight, the centrifugal fan is efficient at keeping the motor cool and consistent, designed to run around 120°F-140°F during a flight for optimal performance.
 When you land and shut down the centrifugal fan, you’ll experience a motor that feels much hotter than during operation, simply due to the high-performance design of the motor.
 With high-performance motors, there is a high-copper concentration stored in the motor which naturally stores heat during flight.
 When the fan is shutdown, all the heat is expelled to the outer case and what you are feeling is the heat conducting to the Aluminum Fan, as it’s designed to do.
 In this, the temperature may feel hot, but this is normal for all high-performance motors and nothing of concern due to the quality of the components.